 Why Should You Visit Banff in the Fall?

 Because it’s stunning for one!
 Banff in the fall is short and sweet – but it is beautiful to see the fall colors contrast the goliath peaks.
-With a fresh dusting of snow on the mountain peaks, the whole scene is surreal.
+The whole scene is surreal with a fresh dusting of snow on the mountain peaks.

 Beyond the beauty, Fall in Banff is slightly less busy than the summer.
-Though people do still come in droves to see the larches, so don’t expect Banff to be quiet by any means.
+Though people still come in droves to see the larches, so don’t expect Banff to be quiet.

 Accommodation prices are slightly lower, but you won’t truly get off-season prices in the Rockies until November.